alvinf7989/sep10-freedom-project/blog/entry03.md

 * <-- This bullet point represents the invention name
   * <-- This indented bullet point represents the description about the invention.
     * <-- This other indented bullet point represents the ideas for the invention.
-      * <-- The second squared bullet point which represents more ideas for the other ideas
+      * <-- The second squared bullet point which represents more ideas for the other ideas.

+I was also inspired with these organizations by a few other Freedom Projects.

 ### Creativity
 This was a new skill that I gained during Part B, when I imagined and brainstormed a few future culinary inventions like the Freeze-o-clock or Fry-o-clock.
 This was also a skill that I value in general.
 But this was not the only skill because when we get to the next blog entry, I'll have one or more new skills.